sawal386/Theoretical_Neuroscience/README.md

 # Description
-implementation mathematical and computational models used to describe the neural system
+Solutions to programming assignments of Theoretical Neuroscience

 # Packages required
-numpy, matplotlib, scipy
+numpy, matplotlib, scipy, torch

 # Running the program
-simply run the program in your preferred IDE or unix using the command python (program_name.py)
+simply run the program in your preferred IDE y)